Sports journalism: Fanzines and blogs

 Through the 1970s and 1980s, a rise in "citizen journalism" in Europe was witnessed in the rapid growth in popularity of soccer "fanzines" - cheaply printed magazines written by fans for fans that bypassed often stilted official club match programs and traditional media.
 Many continue today and thrive.

 Some authors, such as Jim Munro, have been adopted by their clubs.
 Once an editor of the West Ham United fanzine Fortune's Always Dreaming, Munro was hired by the club to write for its matchday magazine and is now sports editor of The Sun Online.
 Other titles, such as the irreverent monthly soccer magazine When Saturday Comes, have effectively gone mainstream.

-The advent of the Internet has seen much of this fan-generated energy directed into sports blogs.
+The advent of the Internet has resulted in the growth of fan-directed blogs..
 Ranging from team-centric blogs to those that cover the sports media itself, Bleacher Report, Deadspin.com, ProFootballTalk.com, BaseballEssential.com, Tireball Sports, AOL Fanhouse, Masshole Sports, the blogs in the Yardbarker Network, and others have garnered massive followings.

 There are now platforms that act as 'Blog hosts', which allow both amateur and professional sports writers to host their content without the need for a custom website.

 These include Medium, and Muckrack, which are free platforms to use, which in turn do not pay the contributors.
 This can lead to a lack of quality as there is no editorial element, however their reach is large.

 There are also editorially managed sites that do pay their contributors in a similar fashion to traditional publishers.
 I.e. a price per word or per article.
 Examples of these are Athlon Sports and The Sporting Blog.

 Other sports blogs such as Fansided and SB Nation suggest a combination of traffic and results based incentives with regards to recompense for contributions.

 More recently, investment vehicles like Rocket Sports Internet have emerged that provide capital for sports journalists and news creators to run their own businesses and leverage the increasing number of ways that creators can more easily generate revenue streams outside of the conventional organisational structures.
 Early successes include BenchWarmers, Empire of the Kop and CaughtOffside.